PECE-project/drupal-pece/README.md

 ## License

-All the code produced for PECE is released under the GNU GPL version 3.
+All the code produced for PECE is released under the GNU GPL version 3 only.
 Please, read our [legal documents for more information](http://pece.readthedocs.io/en/latest/legal.html).